bigluster/qscustomproploader/readme.md

 To learn more about Qlik Sense security rules, __[check out this video introducing Qlik Sense security rules.](https://drive.google.com/open?id=0BxBEVQthCb29ZjVXVEZpQUtOZk0)__

-To learn more about building flexible security rules in Qlik Sense __[check out this excellent video by  @Marcus Spitzmiller.](https://community.qlik.com/videos/3762)__
+To learn more about building flexible security rules in Qlik Sense __[check out this excellent video by  @marcusspitzmiller.](https://community.qlik.com/videos/3762)__

 ---
 ###Usage